 If the alleged fraud involves federal means of communication, such as mail, fax, telephones or the Internet, the federal authorities may step in.
 If you or your business is being targeted or investigated for a fraud offense, you need criminal defense attorneys who not only understand your situation but the laws that govern you as well.

-In Montgomery County, the law firm of Lotze Mosley, LLP has a team of industry experts that understand that it’s often challenging to distinguish an intentionally deceitful act.
+In Montgomery County, the criminal law firm of Lotze Mosley, LLP has a team of industry experts that understand that it’s often challenging to distinguish an intentionally deceitful act.
 Our Criminal Defense Lawyer in Montgomery County, MD offers an initial consultation to assess your case.

 We are located at: